mkernohanbc/bcds-test/README.md

 ## What's in this repo

-The `bcds-test-vite` folder contains a stock React app scaffolded using Vite.
+The [`bcds-test-vite`](https://github.com/mkernohanbc/bcds-test/tree/main/bcds-test-vite) folder contains a stock React app scaffolded using Vite.
+Use this for testing.

 ### Currently-installed libraries